spackows/MURAL-API-Samples/README.md

 <img src="images/sample-02_overlap-inside-rectangle.png" width="200" title="Image of mural" />
 </td>
 <td valign="top">
-<p>Demonstrates how to tell if a sticky note is overlapping or inside of a rectangle shape</p>
+<p>Tell if a sticky note is overlapping or inside of a rectangle shape</p>
 <ul>
 <li><a href="murals/sample-02_overlap-inside-rectangle.json">Sample mural .json</a></li>
 <li><a href="notebooks/sample-02_overlap-inside-rectangle.ipynb">Sample Python notebook</a></li>